 Are you in need of an emergency tooth extraction?
 If so, please contact our office at 708-448-7588, and we will do everything we can to see you as soon as possible.
 We don’t ever want patients to have to wait in pain so we provide same-day emergency dental care.

 How Much Does a Tooth Extraction Cost?

 The cost of a tooth extraction depends on if it’s a “simple” extraction or a “surgical” extraction.
 A simple extraction is when the tooth is above the gumline, and a surgical extraction is when the tooth is below the gumline.
 Many dental insurance plans cover at least some portion of dental extractions.
-Even if yours doesn’t, we have other flexible financial options to help you better afford the treatment, including the Smile Loyalty Plan and CareCredit® financing.
+Even if yours doesn’t, we have other flexible financial options to help you better afford the treatment, including CareCredit® financing.

 Have more questions?
 Get in touch with our team!